Hate crime: Anti-trans hate crime

-Studies indicate the trans community experiences hate crime due to lack of family acceptance, hostile political climate, and cultural marginalization.
-These factors can have various effects on a trans individual, including homelessness, employment discrimination, and healthcare risks.
-Between 2015 and 2016, bathroom bills were passed in some communities that stated individuals could be arrested if they use the bathroom of the gender they identify with rather than the one they were assigned to at birth.

 South America

 Brazil

 In Brazil, hate crime laws focus on racism, racial injury, and other special bias-motivated crimes such as, for example, murder by death squads and genocide on the grounds of nationality, ethnicity, race or religion.
 Murder by death squads and genocide are legally classified as "hideous crimes" (crimes hediondos in Portuguese).

 The crimes of racism and racial injury, although similar, are enforced slightly differently.
 Article 140, 3rd paragraph, of the Penal Code establishes a harsher penalty, from a minimum of one year to a maximum of three years, for injuries motivated by "elements referring to race, color, ethnicity, religion, origin, or the condition of being an aged or disabled person".
 On the other side, Law 7716/1989 covers "crimes resulting from discrimination or prejudice on the grounds of race, color, ethnicity, religion, or national origin".

 In addition, the Brazilian Constitution defines as a "fundamental goal of the Republic" (Article 3rd, clause IV) "to promote the well-being of all, with no prejudice as to origin, race, sex, color, age, and any other forms of discrimination".